BurkovBA/BurkovBA.github.io/content/blog/2023-04-30-1/index.md

 $VaR = u + x = u + \frac{ \sigma }{ \gamma } (\frac{\alpha}{p}^\gamma - 1)$

 See [this paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9231421/) with application of this approach to time series prediction with ARMA-GARCH.

-#### Example 6.10.
-Fraction of mass, occupied by particles of a certain size in mining, connection to Pareto distribution

-TODO

 ## 7. Concluding remarks